 Throughout my years as a prosecutor, I have continued my service in the Marine Corps Reserve, rising to the rank of Major and now selected for promotion to Lieutenant Colonel.
 I currently serve as an Operational Law Attorney with NORAD-USNORTHCOM in Colorado Springs, where I provide support for disaster relief operations.
 My military decorations include the Meritorious Service Medal, Navy and Marine Corps Commendation Medal (2), Presidential Unit Citation, Navy Unit Commendation (2), National Defense Service Medal, Afghanistan Campaign Medal (2), Global War on Terrorism Service Medal, Sea Service Deployment Medal, and NATO-ISAF Medal.

 I am dedicated to public service and representing the People of Arapahoe, Douglas, Elbert, and Lincoln counties in court.
 My approach to prosecution is straightforward: do the right thing, at the right time, for the right reasons.
-Please JOIN THE TEAM and help us spread the message to your friends and neighbors!
+For more information about my vision for the 18th Judicial District, click below:

 JOIN THE CAMPAIGN!